wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 ## Build and test your application locally

 In this section, you'll create a **server.js** file that contains a slightly modified version of the 'Hello World' example from [nodejs.org].
-The code adds process.env.PORT as the port to listen on when running in an Azure web site.
+The code adds process.env.PORT as the port to listen on when running in an Azure web app.

 1. Create a directory named *helloworld*.